Yzoni/cs-advanced-network-security/Project 7/README.md

 python3 ssl_mitm.py --whitelist www.aivd.nl yrck.nl
 ```

+#### Risk assessment when deploying such application in practice:
 When above solution is for instance used in an organization to be able to deep packet inspection it
 creates a couple of new risks.

 The first risk comes from the custom certificate necessary on the client.
 This brings great responsibility
 to the organization to keep the CA key safe.
-If the key gets compromised it is possible for an attacket to
+If the key gets compromised by someone with bad intentions he
+is able to create trusted certificates for domains they do not own.
+In combination with a MiTM attack,
+they are able exercise the same functionality as the `ssl_mitm` application demonstrated here, thus being able
+to read all client data to and from a server in plaintext.

-The second risk is that from possibly multiple hosts is now visible on a single point, the server that contains
+The second risk is that from possibly multiple hosts all data is now visible on a single point, the server that
-this application.
+contains the `ssl_mitm` application.
+If this server gets compromised all data in the network is visible to the
+intruder.